Where To Eat In Southtown (aka Where To Eat In The King William Historic District)

 Where to Eat in Southtown

-If headed to Hola!, we recommend taking advantage of the price points by ordering a variety of dishes to try.
+If headed to Hola!, I recommend taking advantage of the price points by ordering a variety of dishes to try.
 A few of our favorites included the Baked Cheese, Beef Empanada, and Moorish Lamb – a Moroccan lamb stew served with flatbread that was both very filling and delicious with smoky flavors.

 You can polish it all off with a chocolate truffle dusted in cinnamon cocoa (just don’t inhale at the same time you eat it or you will inadvertently experience the cinnamon challenge – ask us how we know!).